World Malaria Day 2017: End Malaria For Good

 World Malaria Day is a chance to shine a spotlight on the global effort to control malaria.
-Each year, Roll Back Malaria (RBM) partner organisations unite around a common World Malaria Day theme.
-Invest in the future: defeat malaria is the theme partners chose for the next three years to call attention to #thebigpush needed to reach the 2015 Millennium Development Goals and defeat malaria in the future.
+Each year on April 25, Roll Back Malaria (RBM) partner organizations unite around a common World Malaria Day theme.